KohaSuomi/koha-plugin-sms-send-link-mobility-driver/README.md

         - https://foobaa.fi/api/v1/callback
 ```

-Set the LinkMobility::Driver to SMSSendDriver systempreference and enjoy.
+Set the MyLink::Driver to SMSSendDriver systempreference and enjoy.